OutSystems/docs-support/src/troubleshooting/application-development/library-hell.md

 ## How to solve a producer library inconsistency?

+# What is a "DLL Hell"?

+A "DLL Hell" scenario is Whenever you have shared DLLs that use different versions of the same library.
+This can be easy to identify when we only have two or three libraries, but if the number of libraries gets bigger it can turn into  a literall "hell".

+# When does this happen in OutSystems?

+Since we are talking about shared DLLs this usually happens when we are dealing with .NET extensions.
+Say an application uses multiple AWS services, like DynamoDB and S3 but both of those extensions use a different version of the AWS SDK, for example.

+# How can I identify a DLL Hell?

+While the symptoms can be triggered by a different root cause, usually the appearance of an error to end users or logged in Service Center with content similar to the ones below is a good starting point:

+``Could not load file or assembly 'Namespace, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null' or one of its dependencies.
+The system cannot find the file specified.``

+``Could not load type 'Microsoft.IdentityModel.Tokens.TokenHandler' from assembly 'Microsoft.IdentityModel.Tokens, Version=5.2.2.0, Culture=neutral, PublicKeyToken=885c28607f98e604 ``

+# Troubleshooting Steps

+1. Check dependencies
+- Look for the producers of the app where the error is happening
+- If you have outdated dependencies, refresh them

+2. Look for producers that are .NET extensions
+- Get the list of producers that are .NET extensions
+- Prioritize the ones that might have SDKs/DLLs in common.
+A few examples:

+    AWS SDK: for AWS services, this can happen if you use AWS services that are Forge components made by different owners

+    Newtonsoft: for JSON handling, this can happen because the OutSystems automatically adds a version of this DLL in .NET extensions

+    Other .NET extensions that have similar use cases or are using the same provider: AWS, Google or Microsoft services, expanding Platform capabilities through .NET extensions (JSON, Lists, …)

+3. Open similar extensions
+- Check if there’s the same DLL being used by those extensions Integration Studio: Resources pane
+    Visual Studio: References tree in the Solution Explorer pane
+- Check the version of each DLL
+    You can find all DLLs currently in use inside the platform folder, within the repository folder:
+    Or alternatively:
+1. Open the extension in Integration Studio
+2. In the Resources tab, right-click the folder where the conflicting DLL is and select Open
+3. Right-click the DLL file and select Properties
+4. In the Details tab, check the File version value

+4. Update versions
+- If one of the extensions is from a system component, you should keep the DLL version from that component as the base from now on.
+- Check differences between each version and understand which one to use
+- After choosing the right version, update other extensions to the chosen version
+    - If the DLL was added using NuGet you can just open the package manager, go to the Installed tab and update to the desired version
+    - If not, copy the chosen DLL to the same folder in other extensions and publish the extension

+5. Publish all consumers of the changed extensions,
+- If all other steps failed, publishing an all content solution with full compilation enabled, to ensure each module and extension is recompiled.

+-----------------------------------------From a Support Perspective, belive this section is too generic and does not offer much help-----------------

 To solve producer library inconsistencies, the use of "solution packs" is required.

 Publishing a "solution pack" publishes all the involved modules (modules and Extensions) in an atomic operation: all published modules get exactly the same versions of all libraries being deployed.